How To Sell Clothes For Cash

 Using the internet you should be able to find either a local pop-up shop to drop your clothes off or arrange a collection using an online service.

-This is really a last resort for any clothes for cash programme as you’re likely to get as little as £0.50 per kilo.
+This is really a last resort for any clothes for cash programme as you’re likely to get as little as £0.50 per kilo, which let me assure you is nothing compared to any of the alternatives above.

 If you liked this post, then I’m sure you’ll love reading about how I bought no clothing items for an entire year back in 2015.
-It changed my life more than I can ever explain and is well worth a read if de-cluttering and simplifying your life.
+It changed my life more than I can ever explain.